 Inflation Bets or Deflation Hedges?
 The Changing Risks of Nominal Bonds

 The covariance between US Treasury bond returns and stock returns has moved considerably over time.
-While it was slightly positive on average in the period 1953--2009, it was unusually high in the early 1980''s and negative in the 2000''s, particularly in the downturns of 2000--02 and 2007--09.
-This paper specifies and estimates a model in which the nominal term structure of interest rates is driven by four state variables: the real interest rate, temporary and permanent components of expected inflation, and the ""nominal-real covariance"" of inflation and the real interest rate with the real economy.
-The last of these state variables enables the model to ...fit the changing covariance of bond and stock returns.
-Log bond yields and term premia are quadratic in these state variables, with term premia determined by the nominal-real covariance.
-The concavity of the yield curve - the level of intermediate-term bond yields, relative to the average of short- and long-term bond yields - is a good proxy for the level of term premia.
-The nominal-real covariance has declined since the early 1980''s, driving down term premia.
+While it was slightly positive on average in the period 1953-- 2005, it was particularly high in the early 1980's and negative in the early 2000's.
+This paper specifies and estimates a model in which the nominal term structure of interest rates is driven by four state variables: the real interest rate, risk aversion, expected inflation, and the covariance between nominal variables and the real economy.
+Log nominal bond yields and term premia are quadratic in these state variables, with term premia determined mainly by the product of risk aversion and the nominal-real covariance.
+The concavity of the yield curve-the level of intermediate-term bond yields, relative to the average of short- and long-term bond yields-is a good proxy for the level of term premia.